optiic/optiic/README.md

 ```

 ## What Can Optiic do?
-[Optiic is a free proxy api](https://optiic.dev) that helps you get free proxy lists and check your public IP.
+[Optiic is a free OCR api](https://optiic.dev) that helps you analyze images and perform OCR (optical character recognition)!

 ## Final Words
 If you are still having difficulty, we would love for you to post